dylanratcliffe/puppet-deployment_signature/README.md

 When using this module it it intended to be used with a [custom deployment policy](https://puppet.com/docs/continuous-delivery/4.x/custom_deployment_policy.html#add_custom_deployment_policy) an example policy can be seen in the `deployment_signature::signed_deployment` plan.
 In order to use this plan, do the following:

-1. Create a module in the `site-modules` directory of your controlerpo named `deployments` with an appropriate `plans` directory:
+1. Create a module in the `site-modules` directory of your controlrepo named `deployments` with an appropriate `plans` directory:

     ```shell
     mkdir -p site-modules/deployments/plans